 In November of 2013, The Tennessean published an article about disappearing farmland in our rural communities.
 Between 2007 and 2012, Tennessee lost 3,000 family farms totaling over 600,000 acres of land.

-THE LAND TRUST’S CONSERVATION DIRECTOR, CHRIS ROBERTS, read this article and thought The Tennesseean reporters needed to know we are taking on the responsibility of attacking this issue in full force.
-So he called and invited them on a tour of protected farms with us for a first hand look at what we are doing to keep Tennessee’s agricultural communities thriving.
+The Land Trust read this article and thought The Tennesseean reporters needed to know we are taking on the responsibility of attacking this issue in full force.
+So we called and invited them on a tour of protected farms with us for a first hand look at what we are doing to keep Tennessee’s agricultural communities thriving.

 The Robertson County Times covered our closing of the Goodman family’s farm on the front page on December 31, 2013.